HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/README.md

 {% page-ref page="docker.md" %}

-### Chatterbox for Android

-Build Chatterbox in Android Studio and deploy to your Android devices.
-We have source code available if you’re comfortable with Android Studio and have the skill set to compile this into an .apk and load onto an Android device.

-{% page-ref page="android.md" %}

 ## Buy a device

 Get a dedicated device, a voice assistant with no hassles.
 Plug in, connect to WiFi and go.

-### Mark II

-The Mark II is our next-generation smart speaker designed for you and your family, whatever your level of technical expertise.
-At the same time, it is open hardware and software for developers, makers and hackers.

-{% page-ref page="mark-ii.md" %}

-### Mark 1

-Mark 1 is a no-fuss way to get started.
-It has been designed specifically to work with Chatterbox’s capabilities as a standalone device.
-Great for those who aren’t super technical, but it can be easily extended, altered, modified, and hacked.

-_The Mark 1 is currently sold out._

 {% page-ref page="mark-1.md" %}